-Children are always this firm’s number one priority.
+Children are always our firm’s number one priority.
 While your relationship may be over, you will always be connected to your ex-spouse or partner through the children you share together.
-If you are dealing with child custody or visitation issues as a result of a divorce or separation from a previous partner, having a committed East Brunswick child custody lawyer can be very important.
+If you are dealing with child custody or visitation issues as a result of a divorce or separation from a previous partner, having a committed child custody lawyer in New Jersey can be very important.

 Protect the interests of your children and yourself.
 Turn to our team at Rozin | Golinder Law.
 We can provide you with detailed and thorough legal representation and fight for the best results for your children.

-We Can Guide You Through the Difficult Child Custody Process.
-Contact Our Firm Today at (732) 810-0034.
+We Can Guide You Through the Difficult Child Custody Process in NJ.
+Contact Our Firm Today at (732) 377-3367.

 Ultimately, the best interest of the child is what the court will pursue when determining custody.
 There can be very specific issues that arise in child custody cases such as children with special needs, moving out of state, and the alienation of a parent.